What You Get for the Money – $2,000 – $2,900

 Each time you use the unit it remembers the last setting and will default back to that level the next time you use it.
 If you select acidic level 3 this time, the next time you use the unit it will begin producing water at acidic level three.
 The voice and on-screen alerts let you know what level of water is being produced so that you can change the setting if you intended to get water at another level.

 The power used at each preset is set at the factory but you can make adjustments.
 If you do need to make changes to the power settings for better performance with your source water you will need to contact IonWays technical support – they’ll be able to talk you through the process.

 As with all IonWays/Jupiter water ionizers, the Athena comes with a 5-year warranty covering both parts and labor.
-After the first give years the company stands behind the parts in the Athena for as long as you own it with the customer responsible for shipping and labor charges.
+After the first five years, the company stands behind the parts in the Athena for as long as you own it with the customer responsible for shipping and labor charges.

 The $2,000 to $2,900 price range is where most water ionizer customers feel comfortable investing.
 This makes this one of the most competitive price ranges in the industry.

 That means doing your homework here could really pay off.
 You may find water ionizers from higher price ranges at special sale prices to attract customers who are willing to invest $2,000 to $2,900 to get the best model for their home.

 Just remember, if you find a deal that seems better than what other dealers are offering for the same product, think twice.
 You could find yourself with a used or demo unit, or worse – with an invalid warranty.

 Every responsible water ionizer reseller in good standing will keep up with the latest available sale and package pricing offered by their parent company.
 If they’re dishonoring their commitment to the companies they do business with every week, how much respect do you think they’ll give you once they’ve got your money?